OwnTube-tv/minio-microk8s-ansible/docs/hardware.md

 ==================================

 The MinIO servers have a similar baseline with 8-core CPUs (Intel i5 or AMD Ryzen 7/9), 64 GB memory, and 16 TB of SSD storage each.
-The storage is configured as two LVM Volume Groups, a 8 TB `ubuntu-vg` with M.2 disks and a 8 TB `minio-vg` with SATA disks.
+The storage is configured as two LVM Volume Groups, a 8 TB "`ubuntu-vg`" with M.2 storage and a 8 TB "`minio-vg`" with SATA storage.
 See additional details below.

 Server Details for `minio1`